 Date of Second Service Reminder Triggered: 1 Jan and so on.

-Customer Visits Before the Scheduled Visit Reminder
+Customer Visits Before the Scheduled Visit Reminder This is same as Bullet 6

 Is there option to change the date if the user forgets to add visit

 If the customer visits the store before the first service reminder is triggered for a new visit, then the business owner or respective person should update the last visit date of that customer as per the new visit which can be added from action button add visit tab.
 (Add visit)